Ohio executed a prisoner for the first time in three years

 Phillips, 43, whose execution had been postponed six times, was killed with a three-drug formula that has become popular with states struggling to obtain execution chemicals.

-It includes a sedative that has been featured in several other executions that did not go as planned — including the last one in Ohio — though there were no reports of complications in Phillips' case from media witnesses.
+It includes a sedative that has been featured in several other executions that did not go as planned, though there were no reports of complications in Phillips' case.
+Media witnesses said it was far different than Ohio's last execution, in which the inmate gasped and heaved and took 26 minutes to die.

 "The inmate was very emotional," pool reporter Alan Johnson said after Phillips was pronounced dead at 10:43 a.m.